-Charlie Gross works as a photographer and psychotherapist and treats young adult substance abuse patients at the Cornell Midtown Treatment Center.
+Charlie Gross works as a photographer, psychotherapist in a private practice, and treats young adult substance abuse patients at the Weill Cornell Midtown Treatment Center.
 He is the co-founder of Sounds of Saving, a music-based mental health initiative that works in partnership with the National Suicide Prevention Lifeline to destigmatize mental health and bring awareness to resources.
-Before training in psychology, he worked as a portrait and reportage photographer – largely in the music world, including a longstanding stint as a touring photographer for American singer and songwriter Beck.
-His psychologically infused environmental portraiture - posed or candid - explores mental states in a visual context.
-It is focused both on private, interior life as well as cultural, social and macro elements and the constant interplay between them.
+Before training in psychology, Gross worked as a portrait and reportage photographer – largely in the music world, which included a longstanding stint as a touring photographer for American singer and songwriter Beck.
+His psychologically infused environmental portraiture - posed or candid - explores mental states in visual contexts with a focus on both the private and interior life and the interplay between cultural and social elements.

-Since 2016, Gross has been an artist-in-residence with the Psychiatry Department at NYC Health + Hospital Kings County embedded within the Partial Hospitalization Program, which is a transitional day program that lies between inpatient and outpatient treatment.
-He is documenting - through collaborative photographic portraiture and oral history - the experience of mental illness and process of recovery for the young adult patients both in and out of the hospital setting.
-A portion of his project has been additionally supported by the Economic Hardship Reporting Project including publications in The New York Review of Books and Lenny Letter.
+Since 2016, Gross has been an artist-in-residence with the Psychiatry Department at NYC Health + Hospital Kings County embedded within the Partial Hospitalization Program, a transitional day program that lies between inpatient and outpatient treatment.
+Through collaborative photographic portraiture and oral history, he is documenting individual experiences of mental illness and the process of recovery for young adult patients both in and out of the hospital setting.
+Gross’ project is supported in part by the Economic Hardship Reporting Project and includes publications in The New York Review of Books and Lenny Letter.

-Charlie Gross's residency project Outside/In: A Stay at Kings County is made possible by public funds from the New York City Department of Cultural Affairs in partnership with the city council and with the support from NYC Health & Hospitals / Kings County and its Behavioral Health Service.
+Charlie Gross's residency project Outside/In: A Stay at Kings County is made possible by public funds from the New York City Department of Cultural Affairs in partnership with the city council and with the support from NYC Health & Hospitals / Kings County’s Behavioral Health Services Program.